 Research Area: Developmental Science

-Lane, J. D., Conder, E. B., & Rottman, J. (April, 2017).
+Lane, J. D., Conder, E. B., & Rottman, J. (April 2017).
 Effects of direct and overheard testimony on children’s evaluations of novel social groups.
 In Rottman, J. (Chair), Words Can Hurt: Dangers of Testimony in Leading Children to Negatively Evaluate Others.
-Presented at the meeting of the Society for Research in Child Development, Austin.
+Presented at the Society for Research in Child Development Biennial Conference in Austin.